-To complement our commissioned programming the Children’s Acquisitions and Independent Animation team acquires and pre-buys material for CBeebies (children aged 0 - 6) and CBBC (children aged 6-12) from production companies in the UK and internationally.
+To complement our commissioned programming the Children’s Acquisitions and Independent Animation team acquires and pre-buys material for CBeebies (children aged 0 - 6) and CBBC (children aged 6-12) and teen (13-16) from production companies in the UK and internationally.

 We have a slightly different buying approach for each channel but deals are completed via a straightforward license agreement.

 For CBeebies our budget is utilised to buy animated series.
 We welcome ideas which demonstrate new ways to educate, inform, entertain and inspire a child’s first steps towards big ideas.
 Successful animations which reflect these ideas include What’s the Big Idea? (a pre-school philosophy show) Octonauts (an action-adventure show based around teamwork and marine biology) and Messy Goes to OKIDO (introducing complex scientific ideas to a very young audience).

 In a crowded marketplace a highly distinctive visual is important alongside fresh, inventive and compelling characters.
 Ideas should be driven by an understanding of our audience and where possible inspire a sense of awe and wonder.

 Note: we do not acquire live-action programming and we rarely buy off the shelf animation for CBeebies.
 The most common way for CBeebies to acquire animation is through the pre-buy model as this ensures that all programmes are tailored to perfectly suit our very youngest viewers.
 This means we can make sure our programming is tonally right.

 To view the latest commissioning priorities please visit our 0-6s commissioning page.

 We’re on the lookout for fresh and exciting ideas for animation and live action drama series with superb story-telling at the heart of the concept.
 For older viewers we like to see more complex stories with authentic characters and big rites of passage stories told sensitively.